High School Directors:

 Recognition includes: Minnesota State Arts Board recipient, Grammy Music Educator Quarter Finalist, Minnesota Teacher of the Year finalist, MMEA Wall of Honor inductee, and EdFund grant recipient.
 With four studio albums and countless film and commercial placements, Nick proves artistic integrity drives success across multiple genres.

-When not attempting to revolutionize music education or push artistic boundaries, Nick lives in South Minneapolis with Maggie, children Gus and Lola, and their dog Fawkes—always ready to recharge in nature's symphony.
+When not attempting to revolutionize music education or push artistic boundaries, Nick lives in South Minneapolis with Maggie, children Gus and Lola, and their dog Fawkes—always ready to recharge in nature’s outdoor venue.

 Jack Reynertson is a music educator who brings an abiding love for young people and the arts to every aspect of his teaching.
 Jack currently leads the Repertory and Chamber Orchestras at Edina High School, and teaches 5th Grade Orchestra at Highlands Elementary School.
 Jack previously taught orchestra in Wisconsin, where he studied Comprehensive Musicianship Through Performance; a teaching model which continues to inform his passionate advocacy for education that serves the entire person.